getcarina/getcarina.com/_tutorials/2016-02-03-nginx-with-lets-encrypt.md

 ### Issue TLS certificates

 Now you run a Let's Encrypt container to issue a new certificate.
-The Let's Encrypt client must be able to bind to ports 80 and 443 on the segment.
+The Let's Encrypt client must be able to bind to ports 80 and 443 on the node.

 Note that running this container automatically accepts the Let's Encrypt [terms of service](https://letsencrypt.org/repository/) on your behalf.
 Review the terms of service before you run this container.